dres-dev/DRES/frontend/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Development

+This project uses [yarn](https://yarnpkg.com/) for development.
+For developers who start working on this project the very first time prepare your dev environment by running `yarn install`.

+## Linting

+We use [prettier](https://prettier.io/) in combination with [eslint](https://eslint.org/) for linting.
+[Husky](https://typicode.github.io/husky/#/) is used for version control hooks.
+Due to the repo structure, it's mandatory that husky hooks first move tho this directory (`cd frontend/`) before running the command.